Minnie Palmer: Personal life

 Palmer married John R. Rogers, her manager, but they later divorced.
 Her next husband was Francis Jerrard, "a rich Englishman".
 She left acting and accompanied Jerrard to England, where they lived in "a sumptuous mansion".

 Confusion of identies

 In the 1910s, some confusion arose when Minnie Marx, of the Marx Brothers family, assumed the name Minnie Palmer.
 The newer entertainer's use of the name caused confusion to researchers, "who continue to include both in the same files."

 Death

 On May 21, 1936, Palmer died in Bay Shore, Louisiana.
+She was 79 years old.